Team resilience

 Why does it matter?

-• Why people are often over-reacting to situations at work in ways that seem disproportionate?
+• People over-reacting to situations at work in ways that seem disproportionate

 These struggles are not a sign of failure, but a symptom of the challenging times we are in.

-Embodied resilience is an approach that recognises the connection between people’s individual experiences and the collective, systemic reality around them and intentionally brings them into conversation.
+Embodied resilience is an approach that recognises the connection between people’s individual experiences and the collective, systemic reality around us and intentionally brings them into conversation.
+It builds up people’s embodied, emotional and relational capacity so they can show up to collective change work with more presence, stability and flexibility.

 In doing so, this approach resists individualising things that are systemic (such as the chronic lack of time and resource) nor does it pathologise normal responses to impossible conditions (such as overwork, exhaustion or dissociation).